 The CMOS sensor may have defect pixels which cannot properly react to the light.
-The VP-31MX-35 H camera provides a feature to correct the defect pixels to enhance the quality of output images.
+The VC-17MX-61 H and VC-31MX-35 H cameras provide a feature to correct the defect pixels to enhance the quality of output images.
 Defect pixel information of the CMOS used for each camera is saved in the camera during the manufacturing process.
 If you want to add defect pixel information, it is required to enter the coordinate of new defect pixel into the camera.
 For more information, refer to Appendix A.